The Wallenberg Family: From Swedish Banking to Global Industrial Dominance

 Then we have Peter, son of Peter Sr., who’s serving on the boards in eight of the sixteen public and private family foundations managed by the Wallenbergs.
 Like his father, Peter has also taken quite the unconventional career path, at least in comparison with the other Wallenbergs.

-With degrees from the American School Leysin in Schweiz and the University of Denver, Peter took the route through the family-owned Grand Hôtel in Stockholm.
+With degrees from the American School Leysin in Switzerland and the University of Denver, Peter took the route through the family-owned Grand Hôtel in Stockholm.
 After working his way up through essentially all positions in the hotel but receptionist, he served as its CEO during the years 1994 to 2006, and eventually became chairman of the board.

 Now, let’s wrap things up by looking at a more easy-to-digest breakdown of the Wallenberg family tree.